Many homeowners spend a substantial amount of money to reinforce the front door of their house while they completely ignore sliding doors.

 The only drawback of this solution is that it requires some drilling and screwing (but that can easily be done even if you’re a beginner DIYer).

-Armor Latch is my favorite device when it comes to sliding door security.
-It’s manufactured by Armor Concepts which is a well-known and trusted company, so you can be pretty sure that it won’t sell you some useless crap.
+This patio door deadbolt lock is my favorite device when it comes to sliding door security.
+It’s manufactured by Prime Line which is a well-known company, so hopefully it won’t sell you some useless crap.

 How does it work?